parroit/mod-alchemy-persistor/README.md

     }

 Where:
-* `collection` is the name of the MongoDB collection that you wish to search in in.
+* `collection` is the name of the Sql Alchemy table that you wish to search in in.
 This field is mandatory.
 * `matcher` is a JSON object that you want to match against to find matching documents.
-This obeys the normal MongoDB matching rues.
+This obeys the normal mongo persistor matching rues.
+    Otherwise, it can be a string representing a query to issue on the db
-* `limit` is a number which determines the maximum total number of documents to return.
+* `limit` is a number which determines the maximum total number of rows to return.
 This is optional.
-By default all documents are returned.
+By default all rows are returned.
-* `batch_size` is a number which determines how many documents to return in each reply JSON message.
-It's optional and the default value is `100`.
-Batching is discussed in more detail below.

 An example would be: